The Role Of Nutrition In Oral Health

 Erosion and Tooth Decay

-Understanding the relation between tooth erosion and decay will help you understand how various foods affect oral health
+Understanding the relationship between tooth erosion and decay will help you understand how various foods affect oral health .

 Gum Disease

-Periodontal diseases are normally the result of inadequate oral hygiene and poor nutrition–both of which you can be in control of.
-Oral disease is very common, in fact, close to 90% of people globally have been affected by oral health disease.
+Periodontal diseases are normally the result of inadequate oral hygiene and poor nutrition.
+Oral disease is very common - in fact, close to 90% of people worldwide have been affected by oral health disease at one point in their lives.

-Periodontitis: This dangerous periodontal condition causes tooth loss and harms the delicate tissues in your mouth.
-As tooth plaque calcifies it forms a hard layer called Calculus.
-This irritates the gums and they retreat, causing deep pockets and cavities in the gums.
-Pathogenic microbes establish a home in these pockets and further erode the teeth and cause deeper damage to the gums.
-Eventually, one can lose one’s teeth and even more alarming, these pockets of bacteria become toxic waste dumps that seep into your blood system… causing mayhem throughout your body.
+Periodontitis : This dangerous periodontal condition causes tooth loss and harms the delicate tissues in your mouth.
+As plaque calcifies it forms a hard layer called calculus or tartar.
+This irritates the gums which causes them to retreat, creating deep pockets and cavities in the gums.

 Foods to Avoid